Submission Track & Session Proposals: January 8th, 2017

 Please visit the web site www.liophant.org/i3m/cantice for further information.

-The NATO CAX Forum 2016 is expected to be scheduled in the following week respect I3M Conference; so it is possibile
+The NATO CAX Forum 2017 is expected to be scheduled in the near weeks respect I3M Conference; so it is possibile

 easily to attend to both conference within 10 days providing an unique opportunity for international scientists to attend two major M&S Conference in a single travel and